xpack/web-jekyll/pages/develop/how-to-create-xpack-git-repos.md

 with original content, so, in principle, these projects can be created to have any structure.

-The reality is that there are a lot of existing software projects, each using its specific structure, and migrating them to xPacks may add some maintenance burden to keep them in sync with the originals.
+In reality there are a lot of existing 3rd party software projects, each using its specific structure, and migrating them to xPacks may add some maintenance burden to keep them in sync with the originals.

+If the 3rd party projects use a public Git, fork them, with its original `master` branch, and continue to track them in the future.

+## The `originals` branch

+If the 3rd party projects do not use a public Git project, but are distributed only as release archives, to keep track of the changes it is recommended to recreate the Git with the original code on a separate branch, like `originals`.

+With each upstream release, while on the `originals` branch, fuly remove the content and extract the newly released archive.

+In case the archive contains binary files, or other large files considerd not essential for the xPack distribution, add them to `.gitignore`.

 ## The `xpack` branch and three-way merging

-One way to reduce the maintenance burden is to use the [three-way merge](https://en.wikipedia.org/wiki/Merge_(version_control)#Three-way_merge) feature of Git and a separate branch to accommodate the xPack specific changes.
+One way to reduce the maintenance burden of source xPacks is to use the [three-way merge](https://en.wikipedia.org/wiki/Merge_(version_control)#Three-way_merge) feature of Git and a separate branch to accommodate the xPack specific changes.